Linux shell tutorial

 Renaming a file

 The mv command can also be used to change the name of a file.
-For example, the command "mv orig.txt original.txt" will rename the file orig.txt to original.txt.
+For example, the command "mv orig.txt original.txt" renames the file orig.txt to original.txt.

 Renaming a directory